hackclub/uploadparty/.junie/guidelines.md

 - Prefer non-blocking I/O and streaming for uploads; avoid long CPU-bound work in request handlers.
 Offload heavy tasks to background workers where feasible.
 - Monitor and optimize DB usage (connection pooling via GORM/Postgres) and cache hot paths with Redis when appropriate.
 - For local/dev load checks, use lightweight tools (e.g., hey, autocannon) to simulate ~100 concurrent requests to critical endpoints (health, auth/login, representative GET/POST flows).

+## Frontend routing architecture and auth boundary
+To keep the frontend clean and predictable, we enforce a clear separation between the public (pre‑auth) experience and the authenticated application area.

+- Public (pre‑auth) landing:
+  - Path: site/src/app/page.js
+  - Purpose: Marketing/landing page and any public content visible before authentication.
+  - Notes: Prefer React Server Components where possible.
+Avoid unnecessary "use client".
+Keep bundles small and cacheable.
+No auth required.

+- Authenticated application:
+  - Path: site/src/app/(app)/
+  - Purpose: The signed‑in experience (e.g., dashboard, settings, uploads).
+This group has its own layout file at site/src/app/(app)/layout.js.
+  - Routing: All routes inside (app) are considered protected and should assume an authenticated user context.
+  - Data fetching: Use server components by default; elevate to client components only for interactive UI pieces.

+- Directory and routing conventions:
+  - Root route / is public (site/src/app/page.js).
+  - Grouped routes under (app) reflect the authenticated area with its own layout and navigation.
+  - You may optionally introduce a (public) group for additional public sections if needed, but the root landing remains at page.js.

+- Auth boundary (recommended pattern):
+  - Implement auth checks at the boundary of (app).
+Common options:
+    - Next.js Middleware (site/src/middleware.ts) to redirect unauthenticated users away from /(app) to / (or /auth/login).
+    - Layout‑level guard within site/src/app/(app)/layout.js that checks session/JWT on the server and redirects if missing.
+  - Ensure redirects are fast and avoid client‑side flashes.
+Prefer server‑side checks.

+- API integration from both sides:
+  - Public pages can call read‑only endpoints (e.g., GET /health) and should respect CORS.
+  - Authenticated routes call protected API endpoints with credentials (cookies or Authorization: Bearer <token>), following the backend’s /api/v1 and /auth grouping.

+- Styling conventions:
+  - Framework‑agnostic; when the user asks, write unique, handcrafted CSS.
+Tailwind is optional, not required.

+- Example mental model:
+  - Public: “What is UploadParty?” → site/src/app/page.js
+  - Authenticated: “Do the work” → site/src/app/(app)/* (dashboard, settings, uploads)

+- Status of post‑auth UX:
+  - The exact after‑auth experience is not finalized yet.
+Use docs/OnePager.md to ground assumptions about user goals, flows, and scope until detailed specs are provided.

+## FAQ: Gin performance and reflection
+Q: Does the Gin Web Framework achieve its improved performance by avoiding the use of reflection?
+A: Gin’s high performance primarily comes from its use of a radix tree router (via httprouter) and keeping the hot path allocation‑free.
+Routing and handler dispatch do not rely on reflection.
+However, Gin’s request binding/validation helpers (e.g., ShouldBindJSON, form/multipart binding) use Go reflection to map payloads to structs.
+In short: Gin minimizes reflection on the hot path (routing), but it does use reflection for binding/validation when you opt into those features.